Welcome to the Special Event Permit Online Help Centre

-Failure to obtain the correct local approvals for an event on municipal property violates BC liquor regulations and the licence is not valid.
+Failure to obtain the correct local approvals for an event on municipal property violates BC liquor regulations and the permit is not valid.

-LCLB will work with you and with local authorities, to determine whether approval can be granted.
-This may include adding approval conditions that were not part of the original licence application, or that change or restrict the licence.
+LCRB will work with you and with local authorities, to determine whether approval can be granted.
+This may include adding approval conditions that were not part of the original permit application, or that change or restrict the permit.

 In some cases, local approvals cannot be granted and it is not possible to continue with an event.
-In those cases, a licence would be suspended or cancelled.
-No fee refunds are provided for cancelled licences, but PST prepayment may be refunded by the Ministry of Finance.
+In those cases, a permit would be suspended or cancelled.
+No fee refunds are provided for cancelled permits, but PST prepayment may be refunded by the Ministry of Finance.

-- DOES THE LOCAL GOVERNMENT OR FIRST NATION RECEIVE A COPY OF MY LICENCE?
+- DOES THE LOCAL GOVERNMENT OR FIRST NATION RECEIVE A COPY OF MY PERMIT?